ibm-cloud-docs/vpc/block_storage_is_create.md

 {: #create-instance-vol-cli}
 {: cli}

 You can specify user tags for boot and data volumes when you create a virtual server instance.
-Run the `instance-create` command and specify user tags in the `user_tags` parameter.
+Run the `instance-create` command and specify user tags in the `user_tags` option.
 You can also edit the tags later or add more tags to the specified volume.
 For more information, see the [VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference&interface=ui).

 In the example command,

-* The boot volume is defined by the `boot_volume` parameter that specifies the user tags `env:test4` and `env:dev4`.
+* The boot volume is defined by the `--boot-volume` option that specifies the user tags `env:test4` and `env:dev4`.
-* The data volume attachment is defined by the `volume-attach` parameter and specifies the same user tags.
+* The data volume attachment is defined by the `--volume-attach` option and specifies the same user tags.

 You can see the user tags when you look at the details of the boot or data volume after the instance is created.